 If you don’t notice the items above in a timely manner, it could be too late for your fish.
 The treatment options you have are listed below, however, it is important to remember that if you don’t do this quickly, or at all, this disease will allow for the bacteria to eat away at the fish’s lips, face, head, and overall body.
 Don’t let that be the case!
 Instead, try the listed options below.

-Identifying and understanding how to treat cotton mouth in fish is crucial in protecting and healing your finned friend.
+Identifying and understanding how to treat cotton mouth disease in fish is crucial in protecting and healing your finned friend.
 Not catching it soon enough or letting it go untreated would only cause more harm.
 If you have exhausted all of your options and are looking for antibiotics to heal your fish, visit our website to find an abundance of options including everything from fish sulfa to any fish amoxicillin antibiotics.
 Get researching and purchase today to heal your pet!